redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 #### **Bankruptcy Remoteness**

 This modifier evaluates bankruptcy remoteness, from the stablecoin issuer and the relevant custody solution.
-In cases where the state of bankruptcy remoteness is unclear, an ‘Unknown’ selection is made.
-This has the same negative impact as a ‘Not Bankruptcy Remote’ selection.
-Additionally, for smart contract custody stablecoins, where reserve assets are held solely in the native protocol smart contracts, a ‘Not Applicable’ selection is made.
+In cases where the state of bankruptcy remoteness is unclear, an 'Unknown' selection is made.
+This has the same negative impact as a 'Not Bankruptcy Remote' selection.
+Additionally, for smart contract custody stablecoins, where reserve assets are held solely in the native protocol smart contracts, a 'Not Applicable' selection is made.
 From a notch adjustment perspective, this effectively treats comprehensive smart contract infrastructure as bankruptcy remote.
 The User Rights section does differentiate between this form of effective bankruptcy remoteness and the explicit legal bankruptcy remoteness offered by select issuers. &#x20;

-- **Bankruptcy Remoteness (Issuer):** This assesses whether the issuer’s legal and operational structure ensures that reserve assets are segregated from the issuer’s own assets and protected in the event of insolvency.
-Specifically, it evaluates whether the reserves are held in legally distinct accounts, separated from the issuer’s balance sheet, and whether such segregation is enforceable under applicable bankruptcy laws.
+- **Bankruptcy Remoteness (Issuer):** This assesses whether the issuer's legal and operational structure ensures that reserve assets are segregated from the issuer's own assets and protected in the event of insolvency.
+Specifically, it evaluates whether the reserves are held in legally distinct accounts, separated from the issuer's balance sheet, and whether such segregation is enforceable under applicable bankruptcy laws.

 | Bankruptcy Remoteness | Notch Adjustment |
 | --------------------- | ---------------- |